 Chuck Goetschel has held only one job in his lifetime — as a pizza delivery person, at 14 years young.
 Forever an innovator, Chuck figured he could do much more than just deliver pizzas.

-So one day while delivering a pizza, he sold his branded hat to the customer, figuring the upsell would be worth it to his boss.
+So one day while on the job, he sold his branded hat to a customer, figuring the upsell would be worth it to his boss.

 His boss didn’t agree.
 And that was the end of Chuck’s pizza delivery days.